-Dark brown sugar is typically used in recipes that require that deep molasses flavour like spiced cookies and gingerbread.
-For these cookies, I still recommend light brown sugar but if you don't have any, the dark brown sugar will work, the cookies will just have a slightly different flavour and texture.
+Dark brown sugar is more commonly used in recipes that require that deep molasses flavour like spiced cookies and gingerbread.

 To soften hardened brown sugar that you want to use in cookies, put the brown sugar in a microwave-safe bowl and place a damp paper towel over top of it.
 Microwave it in 10-15 second increments, pausing in between to poke the sugar with a spoon.
 Continue to do this until enough of the sugar has softened and it becomes usable.

-If you want to replicate that fresh out of the oven texture of these cookies a day or two after baking them, pop one in the microwave for 5-10 seconds.
+If you want to replicate that fresh out of the oven texture a day or two after baking them, pop one in the microwave for 5-10 seconds.
 They will now be gooey and warm again!
 Just be sure to eat the cookies right after they've been microwaved, or else they will harden.

 PIN IT FOR LATER!